ipfs-inactive/RFC/README.md

     comments.
 Feel free to reach out to the RFC assignee in particular to get help identifying stakeholders and obstacles.
   - The working group will discuss the RFC pull request, as much as possible in the comment thread of the pull request itself.
-Offline discussion will be summarized on the pull request comment thread.
+Offline discussion must be summarized on the pull request comment thread.
   - RFCs rarely go through this process unchanged, especially as alternatives and drawbacks are shown.
 You can make edits, big and small, to the RFC to